Low-carb fats and sauces – the best and the worst

 What are the best and the worst fats and sauces on a low-carb diet?
-It’s an important question, as a low-carb diet needs to be high in fat to be sustainable (here’s why).
+It’s an important question as many commercial fats and sauces may have hidden carbs and sugars that can make it difficult to stay on a low-carb diet.

-Fortunately, there are tons of great options, plus some not-so-good ones.
+There are tons of great options for adding more fat or sauces to your diet, but there are also some not-so-good ones.
 For more details, please check out this visual guide.
 The lower-carb options are to the left:

 Mustard vs. ketchup

-Note that store-bought BBQ sauce is loaded with sugar.
-Those glazed ribs may look nice, but there’s quite a load of sugar on them.
-Remove to stay low carb.
-Or decide to eat it, knowing what you’re doing.
+Please note that store-bought BBQ sauce is often loaded with sugar.
+Those glazed ribs may look nice, but there’s likely quite a load of sugar on them.
+Remove the sauce to stay low carb.
+Or decide to eat anyway, with full knowledge of what you’re doing.